 The article 13 qualities of a great Intranet Manager by Noodle offers a short, simple list that is similar.
 If you are indeed preparing for a new Intranet Manager role, you might enjoy this quick list of Tips for new Intranet Managers from The Running Librarian.

-How social intranets have changed the intranet manager role
+How social intranets have changed the modern intranet manager role

 There’s an important point to keep in mind when looking for a new Intranet Manager or preparing yourself of the role: Modern social intranets have increased the list of required skills.